 For programme aims and learning outcomes please see the programmes specification for each subject below.
 Please note that outcomes will depend on your specific module selection:

-Philosophy at Kent was ranked 1st for research intensity and scored 87% overall in The Complete University Guide 2021.
+Philosophy at Kent was ranked 14th and scored over 90% for teaching quality in The Times Good University Guide 2023.

-Business and Management Studies at Kent scored 93% overall in The Complete University Guide 2021.
+Business and Management at Kent was ranked 31st out of 118 in The Guardian University Guide 2023.

 The Philosophy Department at Kent takes employability seriously, and all of our modules are designed to give you important skills that transfer to the workplace.
 These modules will not only improve your grasp of philosophy, but teach you how to critically evaluate ideas, think through problems and clearly communicate even complex material.
 We offer opportunities to discuss and defend your ideas, to give oral presentations, to work both individually and as part of a group, all of which will equip you with useful instruments for your future careers, whatever they may be.